AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 - **Q: How is the FnBuddy’s data stored?**
     - A: FnBuddy stores its data in a local file on your computer.
-- **Q: I don’t understand the quick start guide
-  .
-Can there be a more detailed guide?**
-    - A: Here is a link to a more detailed quick start guide for non-tech-savvy users.

 - **Q: I prefer clicking buttons to navigate applications.
 Will FnBuddy be upgrading its GUI to be friendlier to such users?**
     - A: As FnBuddy is purposefully targeted towards users who prefer typing, there are currently no plans to add features that support GUI interactions to replace the command-line style of the app.